Clockwork

-Clockwork refers to the inner workings of either mechanical devices called clocks and watches (where it is also called the movement) or other mechanisms that work similarly, using a series of gears driven by a spring or weight.
+Clockwork is the inner workings of either clocks and watches (where it is also called the movement) or other mechanical devices that work similarly, using a series of gears driven by a spring or a weight.

-A clockwork mechanism is often powered by a clockwork motor consisting of a mainspring, a spiral torsion spring of metal ribbon.
+A clockwork mechanism is often powered by a clockwork motor, consisting of a mainspring, a spiral torsion spring of metal ribbon.
 Energy is stored in the mainspring manually by winding it up, turning a key attached to a ratchet which twists the mainspring tighter.
 Then the force of the mainspring turns the clockwork gears, until the stored energy is used up.
 The adjectives wind-up and spring-powered refer to mainspring-powered clockwork devices, which include clocks and watches, kitchen timers, music boxes, and wind-up toys.